-• Discount rate in a regional market sharing the same currency - e.g. the Eurozone (Amendment to PAS 19).
+- Discount rate in a regional market sharing the same currency e.g. the Eurozone (Amendment to PAS 19).
 The amendment to PAS 19 clarifies that high-quality corporate bonds or government bonds used in determining the discount rate should be issued in the same currency in which the benefits are to be paid.
-Consequently, the depth of the market for high-quality corporate bonds should be assessed at the currency level and not at the country level.

-The amendment to PAS 19 is applied from the beginning of the earliest comparative period presented in the first financial statements in which the entity applies the amendment, with any initial adjustment recognized in retained earnings at the beginning of that period.

-- Disclosure Initiative (Amendments to PAS 1) addresses some concerns expressed about existing presentation and disclosure requirements and to ensure that entities are able to use judgment when applying PAS 1.
-The amendments clarify that: - Information should not be obscured by aggregating or by providing immaterial information. - Materiality considerations apply to all parts of the financial statements, even when a standard requires a specific disclosure. - The list of line items to be presented in the statement of financial position and statement of profit or loss and other comprehensive income can be disaggregated and aggregated as relevant and additional guidance on subtotals in these statements. - An entity's share of OCI of equity-accounted associates and joint ventures should be presented in aggregate as single line items based on whether or not it will subsequently be reclassified to profit or loss.
+Consequently, the depth of the market for high-quality corporate bonds should be assessed at the currency level and not at the country level. - Disclosure of information "elsewhere in the interim financial report" (Amendment to PAS 34).
+PAS 34 is amended to clarify that certain disclosures, if they are not included in the notes to interim financial statements, may be disclosed "elsewhere in the interim financial report" - i.e., incorporated by cross-reference from the interim financial statements to another part of the interim financial report (e.g., management commentary or risk report).
+The interim financial report is incomplete if the interim financial statements and any disclosure incorporated by cross reference are not made available to users of the interim financial statements on the same terms and at the same time. - Disclosure Initiative (Amendments to PAS 1, Presentation of Financial Statements) addresses some concerns expressed about existing presentation and disclosure requirements and to ensure that entities are able to use judgment when applying PAS 1.
+The amendments clarify that: - Information should not be obscured by aggregating or by providing immaterial information. - Materiality considerations apply to all parts of the financial statements, even when a standard requires a specific disclosure. - The list of line items to be presented in the statement of financial position and statement of profit or loss and other comprehensive income can be disaggregated and aggregated as relevant and additional guidance on subtotals in these statements. - An entity's share of OCI of equity-accounted associates and joint ventures should be presented in aggregate as single line items based on whether or not it will subsequently be reclassified to profit or loss. - Sale or Contribution of Assets between an Investor and its Associate or Joint Venture (Amendments to PFRS 10, Consolidated Financial Statements and PAS 28, Investments in Associates).
+The amendments address an inconsistency between the requirements in PFRS 10 and in PAS 28, in dealing with the sale or contribution of assets between an investor and its associate or joint venture.